-The Judicial Affairs Office is responsible for the non-academic student disciplinary process on campus.
-The office is located in Powell Hall-West, first floor (333-5941).
+The Judicial Affairs Office is responsible for the student disciplinary process on campus.
+The office is located in the University Union.
+Telephone 229-333-5941.
 The office assists students, staff, and faculty in the determination of the most appropriate disciplinary measures needed regarding alleged violations of the VSU Student Handbook's Student Code of Ethics.
-The office's primary mission is to redirect student behavior toward the ultimate goal of the university, the successful completion of degree requirements and productive participation in today's society.
+The office's primary mission is to redirect student behavior toward the ultimate goal of the university, the successful completion of degree requirements and productive participation in today's society. www.valdosta.edu/judicial/>.